Fort de Dailly: Construction

 Open heavy gun positions were judged to be relatively safe from opposing artillery fire, given their altitude above any potential opposing batteries, which would interfere with an optimal firing trajectory for an attacker.
 However, after the First World War, confidence in this approach lessened.
 The open positions were abandoned in the 1930s, replaced by artillery galleries under rock protection.
-At the Battery Rossignol, elevation 1400 m, a gallery was excavated of sufficient size to allow towed artillery to be moved, with branching galleries on either side mounting Bofors 105mm guns with a range of 18000 m in ten armored positions.
+At the Battery Rossignol, elevation 1400 m, a gallery was excavated of sufficient size to allow towed artillery to be moved, with branching galleries on either side mounting Bofors 105 mm guns with a range of 18000 m in ten armored positions.
 Four guns, aimed to the north, constituted the Batteries des Buits.
 Four more, aimed to the south, were the Batterie de Plex, and two aimed to the east were the Batterie de Rosseline.

 Ammunition explosion and renovation

-Dailly was the scene of an ammunition explosion on 28 May 1946, when about 5500 105mm shells, amounting to 449 tons, exploded in three separate magazines successively.
-The blast threw all four 105mm guns of the Batterie de Plex from their emplacements and damaged six more.
-The 120mm guns of the C10 battery were also damaged.
+Dailly was the scene of an ammunition explosion on 28 May 1946, when about 5500 105 mm shells, amounting to 449 tons, exploded in three separate magazines successively.
+The blast threw all four 105 mm guns of the Batterie de Plex from their emplacements and damaged six more.
+The 120 mm guns of the C10 battery were also damaged.
 Six construction workers were killed, part of a crew working on a funicular shaft linking Dailly to the upper part of Savatan.
 The explosion was attributed to decomposition of nitrocellulose propellant.
 Two similar explosions happened at Grisons in June 1946 and at Blausee-Mitholz in 1947, where 9 persons were killed in the village.
-The damage to Dailly resulted in a comprehensive modernization of the fort, with additions of 81mm and 120mm mortars, removal of obsolete weapons and the installation of two modern 150mm gun turrets.
+The damage to Dailly resulted in a comprehensive modernization of the fort, with additions of 81 mm and 120 mm mortars, removal of obsolete weapons and the installation of two modern 150 mm gun turrets.
 An underground caserne for 650 men was built at this time, with NBC protection.
-The four 105mm guns of the Batteries des Buits and the two 105mm guns of the Batterie de Rosseline were repaired and upgraded, but the four guns of the south battery were never replaced, as their rock cover was judged to be insufficient.
+The four 105 mm guns of the Batteries des Buits and the two 105 mm guns of the Batterie de Rosseline were repaired and upgraded, but the four guns of the south battery were never replaced, as their rock cover was judged to be insufficient.